Avoid sleeping problems through baby separation anxiety

 Or

-Observing your child's separation anxiety may be heartbreaking but it is
+Observing your baby or toddler's separation anxiety may be heartbreaking but it's

 actually